A team member forwarded this page to you

 Let them try it for one sprint.

 That’s the ask.
 One retro with Unpack.
-If the team gets more honest feedback, clearer action items, and better follow-through — you’ll know.
+If the team gets more honest feedback, action items that sync to Jira, and incomplete items that actually carry over — you’ll know.
 If not, they’ll go back to the Google Doc and nobody lost anything.

 Free for teams up to 10.
 No credit card required.